Fykqnt/resume/resume.md

 - Implementing and backtesting academic papers, working at hedge fund and investment bank.
 - Product owner of [BlitzMe](https://blitzme-app.com/en/) as a Founder & CEO of a tech startup.
 - Designing and implementing a recommendation engine for consumer app.
-- Writing and presenting papers at top international AI conferences.
-- Writing and presenting papers at top international Human-Computer Interaction conferences.
+- Writing and presenting demonstration papers at international Human-Computer Interaction conferences.

 ### Skills
 - **PO/PdM**